Omarafifi1/UART/README.md

 >>Register b is an internal register used to store the data to be transmitted .

 >>Register n is an internal register used to count the number of data bits  transmitted.
+## for more information check the pdf file

  >>the tx_done_tick  signal  is set to high when the  frame is completely transmitted including the stop bit.